 Additional Files.

 Additional file 1.
-Supplementary Material and Methods: Generating Plekhm2 floxed mice for Plekhm2 KO cell cultures; Echocardiography analysis; Gene expression analysis by Real-time fluorescent quantitative PCR (qPCR).
+Supplementary Materials and Methods: Generation of Plekhm2 floxed mice for Plekhm2 KO cell cultures; Echocardiographic analysis; Gene expression analysis by real-time fluorescent quantitative PCR.
 Additional file 2.
-Supplementary Figures: Fig. 1S Deterioration in PLK2-KO mice physiological parameters with aging; Fig. 2S Decrease in the expression of autophagy related genes in WT but not in Plekhm2 KO mice; Fig. 3S Confirmation of Plekhm2 ablation in mice and primary murine cardiac cells.
+Supplementary Figures: Fig. 1S Deterioration in the physiological parameters of PLK2-KO mice with aging; Fig. 2S Decrease in the expression of autophagy-related genes in WT but not Plekhm2 KO mice; Fig. 3S Confirmation of Plekhm2 ablation in mice and primary murine cardiac cells.
 Additional file 3.
-Supplementary Tables: Table 1S Basic physiological parameters of 3-month old WT and PLK2-KO male mice; Table 2S Deterioration in physiological parameters with aging; Table 3S Primer sequences used in this study.
+Supplementary Tables: Table 1S Basic physiological parameters of 3-month-old male WT and PLK2-KO mice; Table 2S Deterioration in physiological parameters with aging; Table 3S Primer sequences used in this study.

 Acknowledgments.
-The authors thank Prof. Lorrie Kirshenbaum for providing the LC3-GFP adenovirus, Prof. Itzhak Kehat for providing the Cre-recombinase adenovirus and Prof. Stephane Meresse for providing the Plekhm2tm1a/(EUCOMM)Wtsi mice.
+The authors thank Prof. Lorrie Kirshenbaum for providing the LC3-GFP adenovirus, Prof. Itzhak Kehat for providing the CRE-recombinase adenovirus, and Prof. Stephane Meresse for providing the Plekhm2tm1a/(EUCOMM)Wtsi mice.

 Author Contributions.
-SE (Sharon Etzion) designed the study, performed the in-vivo experiments, analyzed the data, generated the figures, and wrote the first draft of the manuscript.
+SE (Sharon Etzion) designed the study, performed the in vivo experiments, analyzed the data, generated the figures, and wrote the first draft of the manuscript.
 RH performed the biochemical experiments and analyzed the data.
-LS, SP and DM helped with the experiments and mice colonies.
-SE (Sigal Elyagon) and OL performed the echocardiography measurements and analysis.
+LS, SP, and DM helped with the experiments and mouse colonies.
+SE (Sigal Elyagon) and OL performed the echocardiographic measurements and analysis.
 AL critically revised the manuscript.
-Y.E and R.P contributed to overall design of the study, manuscript revising and final approval of the manuscript.
+YE and RP contributed to the overall design of the study, manuscript revision, and final approval of the manuscript.
 All authors read and approved the final manuscript.

 Funding.
 This study was supported by the Israel Science Foundation (ISF #145/16).

 Availability of data and materials.
-All data generated or analyzed during this study are included in this published.
+All data generated or analyzed during this study are included in this publication.
 Additional information will be made available upon request.

 Declarations

 Ethics approval and consent to participate.
-The study was carried out in accordance with the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
-All the animal studies reported in this study were approved by the institutional ethics committee of Ben-Gurion University of the Negev, Israel (Protocols IL4108-2016 and IL5908-2020D).
+The study was conducted in accordance with the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
+All animal studies reported in this study were approved by the institutional ethics committee of Ben-Gurion University of the Negev, Israel (Protocols IL4108-2016 and IL5908-2020D).

 Consent for publication.
-All the authors consent to publish this manuscript.
+All authors consent to the publication of this manuscript.

 Competing interests.
 The authors declare no competing interests.

 Author information.
-Sharon Etzion1 shar@bgu.ac.il, Raneen Hijaze1,2 Raneen.hijaze@hotmail.com, Liad segal1,3 lssegal@gmail.com, Sofia Pilcha1 sofifush@gmail.com, Dana Masil1,2 MasilDa@clalit.org.il, Or Levi1,3 Or or9@post.bgu.ac.il, Sigal Elyagon1,3 sigalabp@walla.co.il, Aviva Levitas4 alevitas@bgu.ac.il, Yoram Etzion1,3 tzion@bgu.ac.il and Ruti Parvari2,5 ruthi@bgu.ac.il
+Sharon Etzion1 shar@bgu.ac.il, Raneen Hijaze1,2 Raneen.hijaze@hotmail.com, Liad Segal1,3 lssegal@gmail.com, Sofia Pilcha1 sofifush@gmail.com, Dana Masil1,2 MasilDa@clalit.org.il, Or Levi1,3 or9@post.bgu.ac.il, Sigal Elyagon1,3 sigalabp@walla.co.il, Aviva Levitas4 alevitas@bgu.ac.il, Yoram Etzion1,3 tzion@bgu.ac.il and Ruti Parvari2,5 ruthi@bgu.ac.il

-1Regenerative Medicine and Stem Cell (RMSC) Research Center, 2Department of Microbiology, Immunology and Genetics Faculty of Health Sciences, 3Department of Physiology and Cell Biology, Faculty of Health Sciences, 4 Department of Pediatric Cardiology, Soroka University Medical Center, 5 National Institute for Biotechnology,1-5 Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel.
+1Regenerative Medicine and Stem Cell (RMSC) Research Center, Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel

+2Department of Microbiology, Immunology and Genetics Faculty of Health Sciences, Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel

+3Department of Physiology and Cell Biology, Faculty of Health Sciences, Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel

+4 Department of Pediatric Cardiology, Soroka University Medical Center, Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel

+5 National Institute for Biotechnology, Ben-Gurion University of the Negev, Beer-Sheva 84101, Israel.

-Figure Ledgend
+Figure Legends